Larry McAfee: Early life

 On May 1, 1985, electrical engineer Larry McAfee became completely paralyzed and ventilator dependent following a motorcycle crash.
 After he quickly exhausted his $1 million insurance deductible, he was shunted into a series of nursing homes for Medicare and Medicaid recipients unaccustomed to working with young, nonterminal patients.
 He devised a switch which would allow him to turn off his own ventilator, but found the process too painful to pursue unaided.
 Seeing no end to this existence, he petitioned the state for his right to die.

 Georgia v.
 McAfee

 McAfee presented his case in August 1989.
 He asked for permission to turn off his ventilator, to receive analgesics to ease the dying process, and clemency for anyone who helped him achieve his goal.
 On November 21, 1989, the Supreme Court of Georgia ruled that he had "the right to refuse medical treatment in the absence of a conflicting state interest."
-After winning his case, however, McAffee was able to circumvent the bureaucracy that had forced him into the hospital, and he moved in an accessible housing unit with friends.
+After winning his case, however, McAfee was able to circumvent the bureaucracy that had forced him into the hospital, and he moved in an accessible housing unit with friends.
 He regained the will to live and died of natural causes in 1995.